prathyushachalla/FindMyCoffeewithGIS/README.md

 ### Final integrated project:

 1. FindMyCoffee_DataExploration.ipynb
-"This is convereted notebool to --markdown format ipython nbconvert --to FORMAT notebook.ipnyb"
+"This is convereted notebook to --markdown format ipython nbconvert --to FORMAT notebook.ipnyb"
 2. FindMyCoffee_Final.ipynb
 "This file is a filter of top locations based on Visibility and popularity"
 3. KB_US_Zip_Codes.csv